dehydratedpotato/LegacyPreferences/README.md

 ...but it would be a pain to get it to run in most cases, and that method requires access to another Mac or a VM.
 If you want to go that route and it works, great!
 It probably will be less janky!
 Either way, this project is just an attempt of open-source revive-itizing, and was just a fun thing for me to throw togethar.

 ### Misc Notes
 The project is written in slightly messy Swift using a SwiftUI lifecycle, plus some good ol' Objective-C for legacy stuff.
 The app is compiled for x86 due to compatability reasons with old pref panes, and must run under Rosetta for Apple Silicon machines.
+This may causes some slower than appreciated performance when doing ceratin tasks, but that's the tradeoff.

 No localization has been implemented just yet, working on that too...